POLYVIEW-3D Tutorial

 Structure models

-When the file contains multiple structural models (e.g., molecular structures derived using NMR, or alternative docking models of protein complexes), one can specify the model to be rendered (by entering its number).
-However, this setting is discarded when the option Animate models from Animation settings is chosen.
-If the number of the model is not specified, then the first model is used for rendering.
+When the file contains multiple structural models (e.g., ensemble of conformations derived using NMR, or alternative docking models of protein complexes), one can specify the model to be rendered by entering its number.
+Use Lookup button to see available models.

-Render model 1
+Rendering the model 1

 (Default option)